nasa-fornax/fornax-documentation/README.md

   * follow [conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html)
   * specifically [managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-envs)
 * Can I get a list of what software is already pre-installed on the Fornax Science Console?
  * Software is installed in miniconda environments.
-You can use the usual conda commands to list the contents of each.
+You can use "[conda list](https://conda.io/projects/conda/en/latest/commands/list.html)"  to list the contents of each.
 * How do I install my own software?
   * Persistent User-Installed Software
     *  See "making a conda environment that persists across sessions" above